rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 }
 ```

-`SessionDiagnostic` can only be applied to structs.
-Every `SessionDiagnostic`
+`Diagnostic` can only be applied to structs.
+Every `Diagnostic`
 has to have one attribute, `#[diag(...)]`, applied to the struct itself.

 If an error has an error code (e.g. "E0624"), then that can be specified using
 the `code` sub-attribute.
 Specifying a `code` isn't mandatory, but if you are
-porting a diagnostic that uses `DiagnosticBuilder` to use `SessionDiagnostic`
+porting a diagnostic that uses `DiagnosticBuilder` to use `Diagnostic`
 then you should keep the code if there was one.

 `#[diag(..)]` must provide a slug as the first positional argument (a path to an